-I have a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the congressional black Caucasians.
+Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

-If you didn't know any better, just glancing at Fox News every now and again that you would think they've endorsed her ten times today.
+If you didn't know any better, just glancing at Fox News every now and again, you would think they've endorsed her 10 times today.

 Well, I mean, you have to look at the news that way.